joshicola/project_template/README.md

 The `.bin/` directory contains the following scripts:

 - `make_project.sh`: script that can be used to create a new project using this template.
-It takes a project name as an argument and creates a new directory with that name containing the project template.
+It takes a project name as an argument and creates a new directory with that name containing the project template prefixed by today's date.
 - `rsync_to_server`: script to recursively rsync the contents of the current directory to the matching directory on the server.
 It is useful for coordinating the development between a laptop and a desktop.
 CAUTION: This script will overwrite any files on the server that are modified on the local machine.
 It is a one-way sync.
 It will also try to copy all of the Data/ directory, which may be larger than expected.
 See the documentation for `rsync` for more information on how to repress certain directories.
 - `rsync_from_server`: script to recursively rsync the contents of the server directory to the matching directory on the local machine.
 It is useful for coordinating the development between a laptop and a desktop.
 CAUTION: This script will overwrite any files on the server that are modified on the local machine.
 It is a one-way sync.
 It will also try to copy all of the Data/ directory, which may be larger than expected.
 See the documentation for `rsync` for more information on how to repress certain directories.